-East Columbia Waterworks District (the "District") was created by the Caldwell Parish Police Jury on September 6, 1949, as authorized by Louisiana Revised Statute 33:3811 for the purpose of supplying safe drinking water to the population of the District.
-The District is governed by a six member board of commissioners appointed by the police jury to serve five-year terms.
-The commissioners receive \$50 per regular and special meeting attended.
-The District serves approximately 936 customers and has four employees.
+Columbia Heights Water District (the "District")was created by the Caldwell Parish Police Jury on June 2, 1947, as authorized by Louisiana Revised Statute 33:3811 for the purpose of supplying safe drinking water to the population of the District.
+The District is governed by a five member board of commissioners who are appointed by the police jury.
+The commissioners receive \$100 per meeting attended.
+The District serves approximately 662 customers and has two part-time employees.

-Governmental Accounting Standards Board (GASB) Statement No. 14, The Reporting Entity, and No. 39, Determining Whether Certain Organizations Are Component Units - an amendment of GASB Statement No. 14, established criteria for determining the governmental reporting entity and component units that should be included within the reporting entity.
-Under provisions of these Statements, the District is considered a component unit of the Caldwell Parish Police Jury.
-As a component unit, the accompanying financial statements maybe included within the reporting of the primary government, either blended into those financial statements or separately reported as a discrete component unit.
+GASB Statement No. 14, The Reporting Entity, and No. 39, Determining Whether Certain Organizations Are Component Units - an amendment of GASB Statement No. 14 established criteria for determining the governmental reporting entity and component units that should be included within the reporting entity.
+Under provisions of these statements, the District is considered a component unit of Caldwell Parish.
+As a component unit, the accompanying financial statements may be included within the reporting of the primary government, either blended into those financial statements or separately reported as a discrete component unit.